kamilburda/genderbench/README.md

 ### Manifested Opinions

-Assesses whether the model's expressed opinions show bias when asked.
-We coverly or overtly inquire about how the model perceives genders.
-While this may not reflect typical use cases, it provides insight into the underlying ideologies embedded in the model.
+This use case assesses whether the LLMs' expressed opinions show bias when asked.
+We covertly or overtly inquire about how the LLMs perceive genders.
+Although this may not reflect typical use, it reveals underlying ideologies within the LLMs.

 - `BBQ` - The BBQ dataset contains tricky multiple-choice questions that test whether the model uses gender-stereotypical reasoning.
 [Documentation](https://genderbench.readthedocs.io/latest/probes/bbq.html).